Azure/azure-functions-sql-extension/docs/BindingsGuide_Dotnet.md

 }
 ```

-Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](./QuickStart.md#create-a-sql-server), and that you have the 'Employee.cs' file from the [Input Binding Guide](./InputBinding.md).
+Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](./QuickStart.md#create-a-sql-server), and that you have the 'Employee.cs' file from the [Setup for Input Bindings](#setup-for-input-bindings) section.

 - Create a new file with the following content: